numbbo/coco/README.md

 * docs should contain an updated version of the documentation, see above.

-* howtos contains a few text files with internal howtos.
+* howtos contains a few text files with generic howtos.

 Known Issues / Trouble-Shooting <a name="Known-Issues"></a>